Welcome

 When do I need to register?

-Once you have completed the admissions process for the PhD programme you will receive an automated email entitled "Welcome to the University of Surrey!".
-Follow the instructions in the email for pre-registration and for setting up your IT account and email address.
+Once you have completed the admissions process for the PhD programme you will receive an automated email titled "Welcome to the University of Surrey!".
+Follow the instructions in the email for online registration and for setting up your IT account and email address.

 For further information about registration and what documents to bring with you please read the Welcome FAQs below.